 - Baba adventure tours - long running service

 Premium bus services Kathmandu to Pokhara and Pokhara to Kathmandu:

 - Jagadamba - Premium USD$25 indiscriminately charging $5 extra for foreigners.
 (Includes water, breakfast snack, Wifi (doesn't work for most of the journey), lunch and plush seating in a 24 seat bus).

-- Greenline - Premium USD$25 long running (Includes water, Wifi (doesn't work for most of the journey), lunch in a 24 seat bus.
+- Greenline - Premium USD$25 long running also indiscriminately charging $5 extra (Includes water, Wifi (doesn't work for most of the journey), lunch in a 24 seat bus.

-- Mountain Overland - long running service charging about 200-300 rupees more than regular tourist buses.
+- Mountain Overland - long running service charging about 200-300 rupees more than regular tourist buses with good seat numbering.

 The above premium services have had mixed reviews.
-Jagadamba discriminatively charges foreigners more and is aiming for a Nepali clientèle only with Hindi movies only on offer for the journey.
+Jagadamba discriminatively charges foreigners more along with Greenline though the former is aiming for a Nepali clientèle only with Hindi movies only on offer for the journey.
 Mountain Overland offers a reasonably good service for a few 100 extra.
-Greenline usually comes out on top due to reliability, location, trust and their long running service.
+Greenline usually comes out on top due to reliability, location, trust and their long running service though again discriminatory pricing.